pebblecode/pebblecode.github.io/work/case-studies/az-overview.md

 problem-title: The Problem
 problem-illustration: v2/people-3.svg
 problem-summary-lrg: Being such a large enterprise, AstraZeneca (AZ) is always changing – size, methods, systems.
-problem-summary: Creating inconsistencies in communication and slowing down the business process, all at the expense of quality.
+problem-summary: Inconsistencies in communication hampered the business process.
 Their outdated waterfall method needed a push into the 21st century.

 ## ------ Method ------ ##